scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * Inter-AS links MTU are normally under the joint control of the administrators of the two ASes involved and therefore equally predictable.

-Although that isn't the main use case, SCION allows inter-AS links to be routed through multiple IP routers.
-In that case, the link's MTU MUST be configured statically to a conservative value.
-1280 is a safe value.
-The same approach applies to all cases where MTUs cannot be assumed to be stable.
+Should the inter-AS link MTU be unpredictable (e.g. because the inter-AS link is deployed as an overlay), then the link's MTU MUST be configured statically to a conservative value.
+For a UDP/IP underlay, 1232 is a safe value.

 ## Packet Fragmentation {#fragmentation}